 Piața Cetății (The Citadel’s Square) is the main square in Sighisoara.
 And it is at this square you will find many cafes, restaurants and food stalls selling typical Romanian street food like lángos (deep-fried flat bread) and papanasi (Romanian fried donuts).

-But it is at this spot where you can admire some of the oldest houses in Sighisoara.
+And it is at this spot where you can admire some of the oldest houses in Sighisoara.
 Look for a stag head on the corner of a building on the southwest side of Citadel’s Square.
 This is Casa cu Cerb (Stag House).
 It was built in the 17th century and is the most preserved house in Sighisoara.

 Sighisoara is small, but it has a few notable churches in both the Citadel and Lower Town.
 These are some of the best ones:

-- Biserica Sfânta Treime (Holy Trinity Church) – a monochromatic Romanian Orthodox Church was built by Transylvanian Saxons in a Neo-Byzantine architectural style.
+- Biserica Sfânta Treime (Holy Trinity Church) (?) – a monochromatic Romanian Orthodox Church was built by Transylvanian Saxons in a Neo-Byzantine architectural style.
 It is located on the north side of the Târnava Mare River.

-- Catedrala Sfântul Iosif (St. Joseph’s Roman Catholic Church) – a Roman Catholic Church with Gothic and Neo-Roman architectural elements and a tall belfry was built by Hungarians.
+- Catedrala Sfântul Iosif (St. Joseph’s Roman Catholic Church) (?) – a Roman Catholic Church with Gothic and Neo-Roman architectural elements and a tall belfry was built by Hungarians.

-8. Visit quirky museums in Sighișoara
+8. Quirky Museums in Sighișoara

 Since Sighisoara has a rich history in craftsmanship, many folk shops in the city sell some of the best Transylvanian handicrafts and souvenirs.
 Many of them are in Piața Cetății and along the side streets like Strada Școlii.